-So who wants a sexy, hot dragon?
+So who wants a sexy hot dragon?

-Me, please, sign me up!
+Me, please!
+Sign me up!

-As a teen I worked with racehorses in Alberta, eventually ending up at Woodbine racetrack in Ontario when I turned 18.
-I loved it.
-From there I ended up in sales and later moved around a bit before getting into raising Jack Russell Terriers.
-I eventually made it back to Calgary where I continued to raise Jack Russell’s, draw and sell my art, along with doing wedding photography and window cleaning.
+But sadly in Canada the season isn’t all year round.
+I ended up in sales and later moved around a bit before getting into raising Jack Russell Terriers.
+I eventually made it back to Calgary where I continued to raise Jack Russell’s, draw and sell my art, along with doing wedding photography, window cleaning and working as a courier.